Why we did it

 In the last few decades, we have more than doubled our groundwater use.
 Today, groundwater accounts for around one third of Australia's total water consumption.
 This need is only going to increase over time as we aim to build our industries, particularly in rural and remote Australia.

-The Exploring for the Future program seeks to improve management of this vital resource to support future water security across the country.
+The Exploring for the Future program sought to improve management of this vital resource to support future water security across the country.

 Energy